- Latin America

 - Video Library

-Life After Teaching Abroad: My Year After Returning from the Eastern Hemisphere
+Life After Teaching Abroad: My Year After Returning from South Korea

 After a particularly wonderful weekend visit to Columbus, the home of my college alma mater, I decided to move back to the city that I have always loved.
 It was now time to start my job search.
 The only problem was I didn’t know where to begin.
 My interests had become so diverse over the years.
 I had studied marketing in college, and pursued this career path in Chicago upon graduation.
 But, I had fallen in love with teaching while in Seoul.
 I loved working with ESL students.
 I had also been passionate about yoga for years and had become a registered yoga teacher while abroad.
 I couldn’t decide which career path I wanted to pursue next!
 Not to mention, the novelty of my home country was starting to wear off.
 I was getting used to the large food portions, hugs, and clearly marked streets.
 My friends didn’t want to hear about South Korea every day.
 I missed walking everywhere and hated driving everywhere.
 Things did not appear to be looking up.